andheroe/self-replicating-repo/README.rst

 Step 3: Give OAuth credentials to your app on Heroku
 ----------------------------------------------------

-Take client ID and client secret from your GitHub application and fill the corresponding fields on Heroku site.
-Click the "Deploy app".
+- Take client ID and client secret from your GitHub application and fill the corresponding fields on Heroku site.

+- Click the "Deploy app".

 Step 4: Visit your app and login with GitHub!
 ---------------------------------------------

-a) Click on the "View" button or visit the ``https://APPNAME.herokuapp.com``.
+- Click on the "View" button or visit the ``https://APPNAME.herokuapp.com``.

-b) Log in to Github.
+- Log in to Github.

-c) Done!
+- Done!
 Now you have your own fork of this repo.

 Local Installation
 ``````````````````